-Traditionally, Glühwein is made from red wine, but of course, Mosel wine is predominantly white.
-It would be a bit of an insult to the local wine producers not to attempt to make some using the local plonk, so I reproduce here a recipe I found on the German cooking website http://www.kochbar.de/.
-It is the best translation from German to English I could manage, but I think it is reasonably accurate.
+Glühwein is usually made from red wine, but of course, Mosel wine is mostly white.
+It would be insulting to local wine producers not to make it using local plonk, so here is a recipe I found on the German cooking website http://www.kochbar.de/.

 Weißer Glühwein (Mulled White Wine)